Jean Battlo: Critical response and awards

 Scenes from Battlo's plays Frog Songs and Shakespeare: Love in Series were included in Linda Pinnell's textbook Getting Started in Theater.

 The House on Second Street was a finalist in the 1998 Forest-Shiras Competition.
 The play #8 was a finalist for Camel-Sea and a finalist for the Eugene O'Neill National Playwright's Competition in 1990, and was optioned by Off-Broadway Stage Arts.

 Her plays have been performed throughout Appalachia.
 Companies that have staged Battlo's works include: the Tennessee Stage Company, the Southern Appalachian Repertory Theater in North Carolina, and Theater West Virginia and the Charleston Stage Company, both in West Virginia.

 Battlo won awards in 1997 and 1998 for her earliest books of poetry, Bonsai and Modern Haiku.

+In 1992 she was nominated for and awarded the Italian-American Woman of the Year honor.